New Mercedes-AMG GT 63 S and 73e hybrid spotted: price, specs and release date

 - Expected to cost from £140,000

 The Mercedes AMG GT 63 4-door is due a mid-life refresh to help it keep pace with the likes of the Audi RS7, the new BMW M8 Gran Coupe and the recently revised Porsche Panamera.
-The new car is expected to be revealed around May 2021 and could go on sale as early as August 2021.
-A hybrid ’73’ version will join the line-up later on.
+The big news is that it’ll soon be available as a GT 73e hybrid with more than 800hp.

 New Mercedes AMG GT 63 4-door design